mattgroh/ic2s2-tutorial-thorat/README.md

 ### 6. Now, let's see what a full working app might look like

-### 7. Let's see what the full data looks like by pulling up a Jupyter notebook again
+### 7. Congratulations!
+You built an interactive experiment!